 Soothe Him When He Needs to be

 Usually, kids bite when they feel disturbed; they should come to you to share their feelings instead of adopting aggressive behavior.
-Try your best to soothe him and try changing the situation, if possible for you.
-If he feels disturbed in Montessori, educate him to seek help from some elder.
+Try your best to soothe him and try changing the situation, if possible, for you.
+If he feels disturbed in Montessori, educate him to seek help from some elders.

 Talk to His Teacher

 Before entrusting your child to any teacher or Montessori, make sure that there a safe and tension free environment for your young kid.

 The teacher should be able to apply some techniques to handle biting or other aggressive behaviors in a tactful manner.

 It is not that kids do this biting by choice; there are certain factors contributing to this not so normal behavior.

 During the teething stage, toddlers feel it comforting to exert pressure on their gums.

 This leads them to bite anything available to them.
 If teething is the cause of this biting habit, then you should provide rings and certain objects to your toddlers to bite.

 This will reduce their chances of biting people around.